hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 For example, there may be comment type, promotion type, friend-request type, etc. in this table.
 Then the app will count how many rows of comment type, promotion typee, friend-request type are there.

-#### How to Run it On EDF
+#### How to Run it On Ezmeral Data Fabric

-You can run the MapReduction application on your one-node cluster of EDF Development Environment, then.
+You can run the MapReduction application on your one-node cluster of Ezmeral Data Fabric Development Environment, then.
 Refer to the following command:

 First, we need to create a new table(target table) for storing the counter number: